tomhac3k/Ansible-tomcat-9-install/README.md

 Tomcat package used link: https://tomcat.apache.org/download-90.cgi

-This Playbook also works on all sub versions of OEL 8, RHEL 8 and CentOS Stream 8.
+This Role also works on all sub versions of

+    OEL 8 and 9
+    RHEL 8 and 9
+    CentOS Stream 8 and 9

-This Playbook also works on all sub versions of OEL 9, RHEL 9 and CentOS Stream 9.
+This Role also works on all sub versions of OEL 9, RHEL 9 and CentOS Stream 9.

 Role Variables
 --------------